arrrrny/zikzak_share_handler/README.md

 ```

 ## Attributions
 This package is the fork of the share_handler package https://pub.dev/packages/share_handler In the emergency case of the original package not working on IOS, I decided to  fork it and make the necessary changes to make it work on IOS.
-The original package is maintained by  https://github.com/arrrrny

 Special thanks to the contributors of the receive_sharing_intent package from which I garnered a lot of code/logic and built thereon - https://github.com/KasemJaffer/receive_sharing_intent.
 It seemed to not be maintained and not responsive to issues/feature requests, hence the new package.